 MOLLY: So maybe the parents should just wait to see how it goes?

 DR. RUTHERFORD: Right, I would try to focus on the more positive parts of this before getting into consequences, and see how it works.
 Sometimes, a different teacher will make all the difference in a child’s classroom behavior, anyway.
 The parents should talk with the teacher in advance of the start of the school year to relay the child’s anxieties and ask the teacher to help make school a good place for this kid.
 They should plan to stay in close communication with the teacher as the school year progresses so that they can be aware of any minor problems before they become greater.
 For a pre-kindergartener, the most important thing is that they enjoy school and have positive feeling about going.

 If problems continue as the year goes along, there may need to be some consequences.
 I always think parents should ask their child what he thinks the consequences ought to be for whatever transgression occurred.
 As we know, children tend to be more strict on themselves than their parents.

 MOLLY: What might you see later on in this child’s life, if these issues continue?

-MOM: Well, you could see big problems throughout his school career because he has a pattern of acting out at school.
+DR. RUTHERFORD: Well, you could see big problems throughout his school career because he has a pattern of acting out at school.
 There will be endless meetings with teachers and administrators about how to deal with a child that doesn’t toe the line.
 There can be lots of short term and long term consequences when he’s older because, if his only coping skill is acting out or being defiant, it will be more difficult for him to negotiate his way through life as a teen and an adult.